beaucronin/beaucronin.github.com/_posts/2011-10-04-metropolis-made-easy.markdown

 <script src="https://gist.github.com/1258210.js?file=gistfile1.py"></script>

+FIXME discuss acceptance rule, acceptance rate

 While Metropolis sampling can be used in many applications, it is very commonly applied in **Bayesian statistical inference**.
 In this setting, the target distribution is usually the **posterior distribution** on the model parameters.
 That is, the space that we are searching through, denoted by `x` in the pseudocode above, corresponds to the parameters of the model.
 The target distribution is therefore a function of the observed data and the prior distribution on those parameters.

 The proposal distribution is the most interesting aspect of the Metropolis sampler.
 As long as some very general requirements are obeyed, the proposal distribution can be anything and the sampler will be guaranteed to explore the entire target distribution if it is run long enough.
 But the key phrase there is *if it is run long enough* -- a sampler with a poorly-chosen proposal scheme will take until the end of time to sample from even a simple target distribution.

 In a Metropolis sampler, the proposal distribution must be *symmetric* -- i.e., the probability of moving from `x` to `x*` must be the same as moving from `x*` to `x`.
-The normal distribution centered on the
+Our sampler will use a normal distribution centered on the current value of `x`, which does satisfy this requirement.
+A generalization of the Metropolis sampling algorithm, called Metropolis-Hastings, removes this constraint at the expense of some added complexity in the acceptance rule.

 Code for a simple but complete Metropolis sampler is [here](https://github.com/beaucronin/npblog_code/blob/master/examples/metropolis.py).
-In the next section, we'll take a look at the output of that sampler, as plotted with some [simple matplotlib commands](https://github.com/beaucronin/npblog_code/blob/master/examples/make_metropolis_plots.py).
+In the next section, we'll take a look at the output of that sampler, as plotted with some [simple matplotlib commands](https://github.com/beaucronin/npblog_code/blob/master/examples/make_metropolis_plots.py).[^3]

 ## Running the sampler and looking at the output
 First, we'll start the sampler at (0, 0) and run it for 10 steps: